Skip to main content

 Schema Validation

-The input card shows a red border if your payload doesn’t match the input schema.
+The input card shows an amber-colored warning if your current payload doesn’t match the input schema.
 Click “Run Anyway” to proceed despite validation errors, or fix your payload to match the schema requirements.

 Run All Steps